 Keep in mind that if you want to lower your contribution amount, it can only be lowered up to the amount that has already been used or contributed, whichever is larger.

-Employees can start spending up to their full election amount on the first day of the plan.
+FSAs are pre-funded, meaning employees can start spending up to their full election amount on the first day of the plan.

 Employee contributions are deducted pre-tax from payroll.
 The employee's annual election amount (the contribution amount they chose for the plan year) is evenly distributed across each payroll in the plan year.